InqM/InqM/README.md

 - 🔭 I’m currently working on Human Rights First Asylum Attorney's Database!
 - 🌱 I’m learning the basics of RL
 - 📫 How to reach me: Best way is by email: 97mkolek@gmail.com
-- ⚡ Fun fact: I'm pretty good at Legends of Runeterra and am working on the means to track the ladder players qualified for the world championship.